Photo courtesy of Le Sirenuse, a member of The Leading Hotels of the World

 Le Sirenuse Hotel, Positano

 “Positano is a dream place that isn’t quite real when you are there,” John Steinbeck wrote after visiting the town on Italy’s Amalfi Coast, “and becomes beckoningly real after you have gone.”
 On the terrace of Le Sirenuse, you’ll have the best seat to experience the dreamlike quality of the nightlife here.
-The outdoor champagne and oyster bar of this hotel that has welcomed guests to Positano since the 1950s is open in the evenings from mid-May to mid-October, weather permitting.
-As you savor the oysters, raw fish, and other delicacies and admire the view, you can thank the fishermen who are headed out to sea, the lights of their boats dotting the bay.
+The hotel's outdoor champagne and oyster bar has welcomed guests to Positano since the 1950s, and is open in the evenings from mid-May to mid-October, weather permitting.
+As you admire the view and savor the oysters, raw fish, and other delicacies, you can thank the fishermen who are headed out to sea, the lights of their boats dotting the bay.
 To experience Le Sirenuse, visit http://bit.ly/1zqAsjr

 Sponsored by The Leading Hotels of the World